Course · Training · Workshop

 AI-Assisted Architecture Engineering

-Learn to create, challenge and evolve software architecture in arc42 format using Claude Code, OpenCode or GitHub Copilot Agent Mode — and derive directly actionable implementations from it.
+Create and challenge software architecture in arc42 format with Claude Code, OpenCode or GitHub Copilot Agent Mode, then translate it directly into actionable implementations.

 Modern software architecture needs more than good documentation — it must be living, challengeable, and actionable.
 In this hands-on course, you'll learn to combine arc42 as a structured framework with the power of agentic AI tools like Claude Code, OpenCode or GitHub Copilot Agent Mode.
 You'll create and maintain architecture documents, generate views and diagrams, write Architecture Decision Records (ADRs), challenge existing architecture decisions with AI support, and implement features directly based on the specification.
 The course is aimed at architects and engineers who understand architecture as a living, central part of the development process.